 - Receive immediate medical treatment.
 Take your injuries seriously and follow your doctor’s advice about what to do.

 By following these tips, we can’t guarantee 100% that you will receive compensation.
 But you will have avoided doing anything that makes getting compensation difficult.

-Discuss Your Case with a Skilled Washington State Car Accident Attorney
+Discuss Your Case with a Skilled Yakima Car Accident Attorney

 If you suffered injuries in an auto collision, you need an experienced lawyer to represent your interests in negotiating a settlement with the responsible driver’s insurance company and in court.